Top 10 places to spend Christmas in the UK

 When the big event is over, you can sit by the water and bathe in the glow of the twinkling lights, making this one of the best places to go at Christmas for a festive break by the sea.

-• Must see: Catch a showing of the puppet and live-action production of The Mousehole Cat at the Solomon Browne Memorial Hall during December
+• Must see: Mousehole Christmas Food and Craft Market at the Solomon Browne Memorial Hall on 11 December

 • Must try: A warming portion of Stargazy Pie, a local fish and pastry delicacy (just wait until you see it!)